Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-models-repr-length" %} truncate the output of `__repr__` after 1024 characters.

 TODO: Please add discussion similar to the [Model Type discussion from the General Guidelines](https://azure.github.io/azure-sdk/general_design.html#model-types), including the naming table if relevant to Python, or an alternate one specific to Python.
-Per the [Python API Design Training Article](https://github.com/Azure/azure-sdk-pr/blob/master/training/azure-sdk-apis/getting-started/design-the-api/design-the-api-python.md#the-get-request), when should a model type be replaced with a dictionary in the Azure SDK?
+Per the Python API Design Training Article linked above, when should a model type be replaced with a dictionary in the Azure SDK?

 TODO: Please include a code sample for model types.